 Named for the Honorable Charles Brown Sears, the Law Library occupies six floors in the center of the Law School.
-Our services and research collections are carefully tailored to meet the research instruction needs of the University at Buffalo School of Law's students.
+Our services and research collections are carefully tailored to meet the research and instruction needs of the University at Buffalo School of Law community.
 Our beautiful facility, often referred to as "the heart of the Law School," provides a comfortable, modern setting that is very conducive to the study of law.

-Our library’s fine collection of more than 600,000 volumes and microform equivalents plus a wide array of online resources in legal and cross-disciplinary subjects is augmented by convenient access to the university’s three-million-volume research collection.
-When research material is not available on campus, UB School of Law students are encouraged to use our extensive and efficient interlibrary loan network.
-The library’s instructional technology resources include a state-of-the-art computer classroom, thirty-three networked computer workstations offering a variety of software, numerous laptop connections, and extensive audiovisual curricular support.
+Our library’s fine collection of more than 470,000 volumes plus a wide array of online resources in legal and cross-disciplinary subjects, is augmented by convenient access to the university’s research collection and our extensive and efficient interlibrary loan network.

-With its dedicated staff, outstanding research resources, comfortable carrels and conference rooms, and state-of-the-art computing resources, the Law Library is well positioned to help law students successfully create research projects that utilize the best of electronic and traditional research.
+With its dedicated staff, outstanding resources and services, comfortable carrels, and conference rooms, the Law Library is well positioned to support student success.

 The State University of New York at Buffalo is an Equal Opportunity/Affirmative Action Employer.
 No person in whatever relationship with the State University of New York at Buffalo, shall be subject to discrimination on the basis of age, creed, color, disability, national origin, race, religion, sex, sexual orientation, marital or veteran status.

 A listing of the all Law Library Staff.